List of Stranger Things characters: Vecna

-Vecna is a murderous being in the Upside Down, who first appears in season four.
-He preys on individuals reeling from past traumas, and his method of killing involves inducing nightmarish visions before telekinetically breaking their bones and imploding their skulls.
+Vecna is a murderous being in the Upside Down, who first appears in season four as a main character.
+He preys on individuals reeling from past traumas, and his method of killing involves inducing grandfather clocks and nightmarish visions before telekinetically breaking their bones and imploding their eyes into their skulls.
 He operates out of the Creel House in the Upside Down.
-He is revealed to have been the main antagonist of the series, being responsible for the events that terrorized Hawkins in the previous seasons, all the way back to Will's disappearance in Season 1.
+He is revealed to have been responsible for the events that terrorized Hawkins in the previous seasons, all the way back to Will's disappearance in Season 1.

 Vecna is revealed to be Henry Creel, Victor Creel's son who was born with telepathic abilities.
 Henry grew up with a deeply misanthropic view of humanity after being ostracized throughout his childhood.
 He came to resent his family for their perceived hypocrisy, having learned that his father mistakenly bombed the home of an innocent family during World War II.
 In the 1950s, he terrorized and murdered his mother and sister in his family's house using his powers, but the exertion put him in a coma while his father was arrested for the murders and placed in a psychiatric institution.
 Henry was placed in the care of Dr. Brenner, who made him test subject One in Brenner's attempts to replicate Henry's powers in other children.
 As an adult, Henry was made an orderly at Hawkins Lab to help oversee Brenner's experiments on a number of superpowered children, including Eleven.
-Brenner placed an implant (dubbed "Soteria") in Henry's neck that suppressed his powers.
+Brenner placed an implant (dubbed "Soteria") in Henry's neck that suppressed his powers and dubbed Subject 001.
 In 1979, Henry befriended Eleven amidst her being bullied by other subjects, and pointed out to her that she and the rest of the lab's occupants were prisoners.
 Sympathizing with Henry's plight after witnessing him being punished by Brenner, Eleven destroyed the Soteria implant, restoring his powers.
 Henry massacred all the other children and most of the lab's staff and attempted to kill Eleven after she refused to help him eradicate the rest of humanity.
 Eleven overpowered Henry and sent him into the Upside Down, where he became disfigured by lightning injuries and prolonged exposure to its toxic environment.
 Henry discovered various creatures residing in the realm, and used his powers to control them, the Mind Flayer being the result of his manipulations.